Who am I?

 My typical client

-My typical client is a small business that sells to other businesses.
+My typical client is a small firm with 5-100 staff.

 - Worried about the financial and reputational damage of an attack.